nbdavies/openelections-website-wi/README.md

 ## Next steps

-* Clicking on a link to a raw CSV file hosted on Github should initiate a download.
-But without any control over what Content-Disposition header Github includes in the response, the CSV file displays in-browser.
-Downloading the browser tab's contents changes the file extension to txt by default.
-Yuck!
-There's got to be a better way.
 * Turn the collapsed list of elections into a table, with columns for date, election type, special.
 * Add options to sort/filter by year, month, election type.
 * Display and/or filter by offices in the election (focus on prez, senate, house, gov).